 - … actually, any department/organization that needs to collaborate over different issue trackers

-Maintaining a consistent view over these distributed issues gets very cumbersome.
-There is a need for cross organizational issue tracking allowing to achieve a unified view, wherever the information is stored.
+Maintaining a consistent view of these distributed issues gets very cumbersome.
+There is a need for cross-organizational issue tracking allowing to achieve a unified view, of wherever the information is stored.

 different issue sync solutions are available to help solve this problem.

-This blog series has the ambition to propose a framework of 7 questions against which these type of solution can be weighted against.
+This blog series has the ambition to propose a framework of 7 questions against which these types of solutions can be weighted.

 The list has been established based on 5+ years of experience with issue synchronization.

 The sync solution has to be flexible for numerous reasons.
-Cross-organization issue tracking is always complex as it attempts to unify information between organizations or departments who may operate completely differently.
+Cross-organization issue tracking is always complex as it attempts to unify information between organizations or departments that may operate completely differently.

 It must be possible to transform and map the information from one system to the context of the other system in any possible way, and this capability must be built into the system by design.

 Even when a simple transformation is OK today, synchronization requirements tend to evolve.
 What is sufficient today, will not be sufficient tomorrow.
-If you want to avoid the need to deploy multiple solutions or convert existing solutions to new solutions – you’re far better off to choose the most flexible option.
+If you want to avoid the need to deploy multiple solutions or convert existing solutions to new solutions—you’re far better off choosing the most flexible option.